The Masters: When it starts, how to watch, betting odds for golf's first major of 2024

 WHAT ARE THE BETTING ODDS FOR THE MASTERS?

-Scheffler, the 2022 champion and world's No. 1 player, is the 4-1 favorite, according to FanDuel Sportsbook.
+Scheffler, the 2022 champion and world’s No. 1 player, is the 4-1 favorite, according to FanDuel Sportsbook.
 McIlroy is 10-1 to end a decadelong majors drought.
 Rahm is 11-1 to become the fourth player to repeat as champion.
-Xander Schauffele is 14-1, 2021 champion Hideki Matsuyama is 20-1 and reigning PGA Championship winner Brooks Koepka is 22-1.
+Xander Schauffele is 14-1 and 2021 champion Hideki Matsuyama and reigning PGA Championship winner Brooks Koepka are 20-1.
 Woods is 150-1.

 WHO SHOULD I WATCH AT THE MASTERS?